-As the guest “girl” speaker at the 2017 Scholarship Luncheon, “Imagining the Future for Girls,” Roz, 14, was asked to imagine her own future and share how her seven years at Girls Inc. opened her eyes to a future of endless possibilities.
+As the guest “girl” speaker at the 2018 Scholarship Event, “Imagining the Future for Girls,” Roz, 14, was asked to imagine her own future and share how her seven years at Girls Inc. opened her eyes to a future of endless possibilities.

 “I come from a single parent family, and when I started kindergarten, my mom was scrambling to find somewhere to put me after school.
 She went in search of a daycare, a place with adults to keep an eye on me for a couple hours, and she found this.
 She found Girls Inc.”